-In support of this priority, the following key initiatives were undertaken by the ORSCC and will continue in 2019-20.
+In support of this priority, the following key initiatives were undertaken by the ORSCC and will continue in 2020-21.
 These include:

-- further integration of the case management and document management systems to enable enhanced efficiencies in case processing - finalizing the renewal of the application architecture of critical enterprise systems to be in a better position to achieve transformational objectives and improving interoperability; and - beginning the design phase for the electronic filing portal.
+- further integration of the case management and document management systems to enable enhanced efficiencies in case processing - finalizing the renewal of the application architecture of critical enterprise systems to be in a better position to achieve transformational objectives and improve interoperability; and - beginning the design phase for the electronic filing portal.

-As such, business processes will be optimized and based on new technology, duplication of effort and process redundancies will have been eliminated, and operational efficiencies will benefit staff and the Canadian public.
+As such, business processes will be optimized and based on new technology, duplication of effort and process redundancies will have been eliminated, and operational efficiencies will benefit the SCC judges and staff, as well as the Canadian public.